min2ha/ukwa-site/content/target/40086/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Lyndon Jones on Facebook (Conservative candidate for Gower)

 Lyndon Jones is the Conservative candidate for Gower at the 2016 National Assembly Election.